 Now it is time to understand how you will get from where you are to where you need to be in terms of meeting your ideal customers’ needs.

 Note down all the changes that need to be made, how they will happen, and who will be responsible for those changes.
 Ensure your employees understand the need for the changes so they feel comfortable with them.
+Furthermore, adding any decent point of sale system such as an RMH POS system to your physical store should provide you with the total number of transactions for a time period for easy monitoring.
+Even most manual cash registers would do that as long as you recorded it daily!

 Step 5: Set targets and metrics